Skip to main content

 Dr. Ami Mamolo and Peter Taylor (Queen’s University) lead an interdisciplinary team of education researchers, mathematicians, and practicing teachers in a project that seeks to enhance collaboration and capacity for developing and enacting an authentic and meaningful mathematics curriculum that values human flourishing.
 For decades mathematics educators have warned that the current school mathematics curriculum is overly technical and poorly designed to prepare our students for the world they will encounter.
 They have called for a curriculum that focuses on creative activity, on doing and playing, and on analyzing complex systems and structures.
 A curriculum that, in short, realizes the beauty, power, and artistry of mathematics.
 Our project responds to this call by leveraging the transformative learning capabilities of digital technologies to design and construct activities that cultivate mathematical strength, creativity, and growth, and nurture students as “mathematical artists."

-Principal Investigator: Dr. Laura Morrison, Assistant Professor, Mitch & Leslie Fraser Faculty of Education, Ontario Tech University
+Principal Investigator: Dr. Laura Morrison, Assistant Professor, Mitch & Leslie Frazer Faculty of Education, Ontario Tech University

 Field of Research: Hyflex Teaching and Learning in Undergraduate Education